emeentag/streamy/readme.md

 - **Spark:** We used Spark data processing for batch and realtime data.
 - **Hadoop:** We used Hadoop to store the bulk data.
 - **Hive:** We used Hive inorder to store structered data.
 - **Vagrant:** We combine several services in a vagrant virtualization env.
-For this setup thanks to [link martinprobson github project.](https://github.com/martinprobson/vagrant-hadoop-hive-spark)
+For this setup thanks to [martinprobson github project.](https://github.com/martinprobson/vagrant-hadoop-hive-spark)

 #### Frontend: